gislab-npo/gislab-doc/installation/configuration.rst

-Default GIS.lab configuration file named :file:`all` exists in :file:`system/group_vars` directory located in GIS.lab source code, see :num:`#configuration-files`.
+Default GIS.lab configuration file named :file:`all` exists in :file:`system/group_vars` directory located in GIS.lab source code, see :numref:`configuration-files`.
 When user decides to adjust it, this file should not be modified directly.
 Instead a custom configuration file in :file:`system/host_vars` directory should be created.